dhutapratama/docs/sanctum.md

 <a name="spa-authentication"></a>
 ## SPA Authentication

-Sanctum also exists to provide a simple method of authenticating single page applications (SPAs) that need to communicate with a Laravel powered API.
-These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository.
+Sanctum also exists to provide a simple method of authenticating single page applications (SPAs) that need to communicate with a Lets powered API.
+These SPAs might exist in the same repository as your Lets application or might be an entirely separate repository.

 For this feature, Sanctum does not use tokens of any kind.
-Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
+Instead, Sanctum uses Lets's built-in cookie based session authentication services.
 This approach to authentication provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.

 > **Warning**
 > In order to authenticate, your SPA and API must share the same top-level domain.
 However, they may be placed on different subdomains.
 Additionally, you should ensure that you send the `Accept: application/json` header with your request.